 14. The table & bench shelf

 For small homes and apartments that can’t benefit from tall, imposing bookshelves, this idea is the perfect alternative.
 It’s nothing complicated, really.
 Instead of going for a typical shelf, you can just use a small, low-height table, bench or a console to feature your books and décor.
 While it may not seem like the most plausible idea, rest assured that it has the potential to look pretty stunning.
 Just arrange a strategic combo of frames, vases, baubles, and books on the table surface and see how it comes alive!

-15. Short wall shelves
+15. Short free standing shelves

 Short wall shelves can make a stylish addition to minimalist and stark modern homes.
 They can also be used to embellish cluttered, small-style houses and apartments that are always short on space.
 The low-height and compact styling of such shelves always packs a big punch.
 Their beautiful visuals are usually complemented with carefully chosen and scaled décor.

 So, these are some inspired bookshelf ideas.
 This list features a huge variety that can complement a gamut of interior design styles, so we hope that you find at least one idea that strikes a chord with you!
 If you would like more fresh ideas as to the type of bookshelf style and design that will work for your space, continue over to part 2 using the link below.